jarun/nnn/misc/CONTRIBUTING.md

 Before suggesting changes, please read a bit about [the design principles nnn follows](https://github.com/jarun/nnn/wiki#design), and make sure you aren't breaking any of them.

+## Coding standard

+`nnn` follows the Linux kernel coding style closely.
+The C source code uses TABs and the plugins use 4 spaces for indentation.

 ## Resources
 The [wiki](https://github.com/jarun/nnn/wiki/Developer-guides) has some resources for developers you might be interested in: building, debugging...